ChristianPanov/lwlog/README.md

 ## Deferred logging
 Deferred logging provides extremely low latency, however it's only applicable when you don't need the logs to be outputted immediately.\
 The low latency comes from the fact that with deferred logging a log call doesn't sink and doesn't format anything, it only stores data.\
-This data is sinked and formatted at a later stage, only when needed.
+This data is sent to a sink and formatted at a later stage, only when needed.
 There is one problem with it - all log information will be lost if there is an application crash and you haven't sinked the deferred logs.
-On crash, all deferred logs should be automatically sinked, that's the solution that I will be working on.
 #### Example
 ```cpp
 #include "lwlog/lwlog.h"